 In the summer of 1959 the Museum of Modern Art mounted New York’s first big survey of postwar American painting.
 Titled The New American Painting, it emphasized the work of the leading Abstract Expressionist artists and enthralled a young Brooklyn-born painter named Al Held.
 A veteran of World War II, Al Held had briefly studied at Art Students League and then went to Paris for three years before returning to New York permanently.
-While Al Held was highly influenced by that show, he developed his own style which departed significantly for everything exhibited at that time.
+While he was highly influenced by that show, he developed his own style which departed significantly for everything exhibited at that time.

 Al Held began his art career in 1947, after he finished his service with the Navy.
 Upon his return to New York, he enrolled in the Art Students League, where he harbored an idea of becoming a muralist.
 In 1949, funded by a G.I.
 Bill stipend, Al Held went to Paris for three years and studied at the Académie de la Grande Chaumière.
 After deciding to abandon social realism, Al Held paintings adopted an Abstract Expressionist-inspired style characterized by geometric shapes rendered in dark colors and very thick impasto.
 Al Held art sought to marry the objectivity of Piet Mondrian and the subjectivity of Jackson Pollock.

-Al Held paintings were now in one-man exhibitions in the critically important André Emmerich Gallery in New York (1968, 1970, 1972, and 1974) and many more collectors and critics began to recognize the importance and the uniqueness of Al Held’s paintings.
+Al Held paintings were now in one-man exhibitions in the critically important André Emmerich Gallery in New York (1968, 1970, 1972, and 1974) and many more collectors and critics began to recognize the importance and the uniqueness of his paintings.
 In 1974, a twenty-five year retrospective of Al Held art was held at the Whitney Museum of American Art.
 This massive collection substantiated Al Held’s importance as an alternative to the abstract painting that followed Abstract Expressionism.
 Other than Frank Stella, Al Held paintings stood alone in style, being neither color field nor minimalist.
 Al Held artwork would experiment with the placement of the main shapes, sometimes moving them entirely and painting over them.
 Once he was certain about the placement, he would work to define the edge between one color form and another; creating a tension between two edges.
-In this regard, Al Held artist style was essentially self-taught.
+In this regard, his style was essentially self-taught.
 In that interview Al Held said “I had to literally educate myself” because this was a complete departure from his previous style and training.
-None of Al Held paintings have edges that are perfectly straight; instead, they are intentionally modulated, convex in some areas and concave in others, to heighten the tension between the forms.
+None of his paintings have edges that are perfectly straight; instead, they are intentionally modulated, convex in some areas and concave in others, to heighten the tension between the forms.

 Irving Sandler, the curator and biographer of the N.Y.
 School of painters (Triumph of American Painting) called Al Held painting style concrete abstraction.
-He went on to curate a show of Al Held artwork along with a number of his fellow contemporaries: Knox Martin; and sculptors Ronald Bladen, George Sugarman, and David Weinrib in an exhibition called Concrete Expressionism curated by Sandler himself at New York University in 1965.
+He went on to curate a show of his artwork along with a number of his fellow contemporaries: Knox Martin; and sculptors Ronald Bladen, George Sugarman, and David Weinrib in an exhibition called Concrete Expressionism curated by Sandler himself at New York University in 1965.
 This appellation separated the artists from anything that was emerging from the Ab/Ex movement of any region of the country (cf. Irving Sandler, Al Held; New York: Hudson Hills Press, 1984, p.
 13; Concrete Expressionism; op. cit.
-Chapter 3.
+Chapter 3.)

-During his career as an artist, Al Held had one-man shows at the Stedelijik Museum in Amsterdam (1966), the San Francisco Museum of Art (1968), and the Whitney Museum of American Art (1974).
+During his career as an artist, Held had one-man shows at the Stedelijik Museum in Amsterdam (1966), the San Francisco Museum of Art (1968), and the Whitney Museum of American Art (1974).
 Al Held artist, died at his home in Italy in July 2005.